ollypom/swarmmode-networking-manuals/containers_overlaynnetworks.md

 REDHAT_SUPPORT_PRODUCT_VERSION="7"
 ```

-These nodes are running on Virtual Box with 1 NIC on a Host-Only network on the 192.168.10.x/24 subnet.
-And 1 NIC nated to the host with a 10.x.x.x address.
+My environment is running locally on virtual box.
+Therefore has 2 subnets, a host only network to allow for node to node communication.
+And a NAT interface allowing these nodes to reach the internet throw my laptops interfaces.

+enp0s3 is my primary interface, on the host only network, on the subnet 192.168.100.x/24subnet.

 ```
-[root@docker0 ~]# ifconfig
+[olly@docker0 ~]$ ifconfig
 docker0: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500
         inet 172.17.0.1  netmask 255.255.0.0  broadcast 0.0.0.0
-        ether 02:42:ae:58:89:00  txqueuelen 0  (Ethernet)
+        ether 02:42:48:ad:77:27  txqueuelen 0  (Ethernet)
         RX packets 0  bytes 0 (0.0 B)
         RX errors 0  dropped 0  overruns 0  frame 0
         TX packets 0  bytes 0 (0.0 B)